larsonnn/strapi-plugin-socket/README.md

 Run it with `node index.js` you can also enable the socket.io debugger with `DEBUG=socket* node index.js` This will respond on all normal content-types (no plugins) with the exception of the `content-manager` plugin for normal content types.

-TLDR: This works for updates made both in REST and the Strapi admin panel.
-I didn't test GraphQL because I'm lazy.